Barbra Streisand: "Streisand effect"

-In a 2003 lawsuit, Streisand claimed that a website illustrating coastal erosion invaded her privacy because one of its over 12,000 images happened to show her Malibu, California, home; Streisand wanted the photo removed from the site.
+In a 2003 lawsuit, Streisand claimed that a website illustrating coastal erosion invaded her privacy because one of its more than 12,000 images happened to show her Malibu, California, home; Streisand wanted the photo removed from the site.
 The suit was dismissed and the resultant publicity prompted hundreds of thousands of people to download the photo, which had been accessed only four times prior to Streisand initiating legal action.
 The term Streisand effect was coined to refer to an attempt to censor information which unintentionally publicizes that information.

 Namesakes

 The Barbra Streisand Cup is a rugby union match held in Sydney, Australia each year played between the Sydney Convicts, Australia's first gay and inclusive Rugby Union club, and the Maccabi Rugby FC, Sydney's only Jewish rugby team.
 The match is typically played in or around April, between the rival clubs and is named in Streisand's honour as she is known to have a large fan base in both the gay and the Jewish communities.